CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_OpenXilEnv.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Early virtual validation of ECU software without physical hardware accelerates development cycles and reduces costs.
+OpenXilEnv provides an open-source XIL environment as an alternative to commercial SIL tools, enabling broader access to virtual testing across the industry.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system